afnog/afnog.github.io/sse/crypto/presentation.md

 ### Verifying the Hash

+* You will find your partner's message in the `/tmp` directory.
 * Tell your partner the first four letters of the hash.
 * Check the hash of your partner's message.
 * Make a small change to the message.
 How does the hash change?